 Loneliness.
 Fear.
 Isolation.
 The pandemic has wreaked havoc on us all in one way or another, but for the elderly especially, the seclusion required to ensure safety from COVID-19 has had adverse effects on physical, mental and emotional wellbeing.
-As a skilled provider of elder care in Howard County and the surrounding areas, Home With You Senior Care shares the steps we can take to reduce isolation and loneliness in the elderly, while at the same time help preserve the social connections which are so vital to senior health.
+Home With You Senior Care shares the steps we can take to reduce isolation and loneliness in the elderly, while at the same time help preserve the social connections which are so vital to senior health.

 - Safe socialization.
 While we’ve become used to the phrase “social distancing,” it is not the socialization itself we must distance ourselves from, of course, but only the physical proximity to others.
 Remaining socially connected through the pandemic may well not look the same as we’d like without physical touch, but there are plenty of ways an in-home caregiver can help encourage older adults to still be near to those they love.
 Whether a senior prefers old-fashioned letter writing and phone calls, or is open making use of social media or technology for virtual face-to-face conversations, we are able to help older adults get in touch with others often.

 - Making the most of time with trusted companions.
 For older adults who live alone, spending quality time with an in-home caregiver can help tremendously with easing feelings of isolation.
 We take time to play board games, have conversations, bake, do arts and crafts together, maybe even take an online course together to learn a new language or another skill.